Authentication Methods

 .
 The purpose ofreloadUser=true

-is to ensure that when users log out from the main site and switch users, HENGSHI will retrieve the currently logged-in user from the OAuth Server upon entering the HENGSHI page.
-When using the HENGSHI SENSE system in a browser for visualization, there is no scenario of logging out from the main site, so it is unnecessary to fetch the currently logged-in user from the OAuth Server every time.Users use the HENGSHI SENSE system in a browser for visualization by logging in with HENGSHI SENSE username and password, while iframe uses the OAuth Server to achieve single sign-on.
+is to ensure that when users log out from the main site and switch users, upon entering the HENGSHI page, HENGSHI will re-fetch the currently logged-in user from the OAuth Server.
+When using the HENGSHI SENSE system in a browser to create visualizations, there is no scenario of logging out from the main site, so it is unnecessary to fetch the currently logged-in user from the OAuth Server every time.Users use the HENGSHI SENSE system in a browser to create visualizations by logging in with HENGSHI SENSE username and password, while iframe uses the OAuth Server for single sign-on.

 2.1 Select HENGSHI authentication as the authentication method.
-Users log in using this method when visualizing with the HENGSHI SENSE system in a browser.
+Users log in using this method when creating visualizations in the HENGSHI SENSE system via a browser.

 2.2 Configure the OAuth2 authentication method, set